-- Variable 1: Three sitting blood pressure measurements were taken by trained personnel at each clinic visit using random-zero sphygmomanometer according to common protocol
+- Variable 1: Three sitting BP measurements were taken by trained personnel at each clinic visit using random-zero sphygmomanometer according to common protocol

 - Variable 2: Urinary sodium and potassium excretion measured by 24-hour collection and two 12-hour collections.

 - Seven-day high-sodium diet with potassium supplement daily.